-Contingency Planning includes five implementation specifications:
+The Contingency Planning standard consists of five implementation specifications:

-This standard covers the monitoring and evaluation of all security measures to ensure that they continue to offer the appropriate level of protection to keep ePHI secure.
+This standard covers the monitoring and evaluation of all security measures to ensure they continue to offer the appropriate level of protection to keep ePHI secure.

 Over time, systems and personnel will change, new technology will be introduced, and operational environments are also subject to change.
 Naturally, policies and procedures must be updated to take these new occurrences and changes into account.

-This is a required element, and a covered entity, in accordance with § 164.306 [the Security Standards: General Rules], may permit a business associate to create, receive, maintain, or transmit ePHI on the covered entity’s behalf only if the covered entity obtains satisfactory assurances, in accordance with § 164.314(a) [the Organizational Requirements] that the business associate will appropriately safeguard the information.”
+This is a required element, and “a covered entity, in accordance with § 164.306 [the Security Standards: General Rules], may permit a business associate to create, receive, maintain, or transmit ePHI on the covered entity’s behalf only if the covered entity obtains satisfactory assurances, in accordance with § 164.314(a) [the Organizational Requirements] that the business associate will appropriately safeguard the information.”

 There is a single implementation specification for this standard: